jihunhwang/jihunhwang.github.io/_pages/timeline.md

 <li>
 <div><b>August 2020</b></div>
 	<div>I gave a talk at the UMass Geometric Analysis Reading Seminar about the <a href="https://www.intlpress.com/site/pub/files/_fulltext/journals/cag/1998/0006/0004/CAG-1998-0006-0004-a001.pdf">Dorfmeister-Pedit-Wu</a> (DPW) construction of minimal surfaces!</div>
 </li>

 <li>
 <div><b>June 2020</b></div>
 	<div>I started working with Professor <a href="https://groups.cs.umass.edu/oneill/">Adam O'Neill</a> on Multi-Input <a href="https://eprint.iacr.org/2010/556.pdf">Functional Encryption</a> (MIFE) based privacy-preserving contact tracing.</div>
 </li>

 <li>
 <div><b>May 2020</b></div>
 	<div>I gave a short talk at the UMass Geometric Analysis Reading Seminar in May 7th on the recent progress in <a href="https://mathoverflow.net/questions/308443/on-the-calabi-yau-conjecture-for-minimal-surfaces">the embedded Calabi-Yau conjecture</a>, by Colding-Minicozzi and Meeks-Perez-Ros! <a href="https://drive.google.com/file/d/1gw3eaI9tQFrcVB2hw3cm1b6VyELKp8Bn/view?usp=sharing">Here</a> are my notes.</div>
 </li>

 <li>
 <div><b>April 2020</b></div>
-		<div>I spoked at the <a href="https://groups.cs.umass.edu/theory/">UMass CS Theory Seminar</a> in April 29th with a colleague of mine (Wenbo Xie) on parallel algorithm-based differential equation solvers! <a href="https://drive.google.com/open?id=1vDVbmkYslDomSF6u4W6GsDAIETGLScuw">Here</a> is the abstract of the talk and <a href="https://drive.google.com/open?id=1Kgk_hyf2IharsyZ3MrSb3xou8fmBlM4m">Here</a> are the lecture slides.
-The survey/notes will be posted here soon.</div>
+	<div>Based on what I learned during my senior research, I spoked at the <a href="https://groups.cs.umass.edu/theory/">UMass CS Theory Seminar</a> in April 29th with a colleague of mine (Wenbo Xie) on parallel algorithm-based differential equation solvers! <a href="https://drive.google.com/open?id=1vDVbmkYslDomSF6u4W6GsDAIETGLScuw">Here</a> is the abstract of the talk and <a href="https://drive.google.com/open?id=1Kgk_hyf2IharsyZ3MrSb3xou8fmBlM4m">Here</a> are the lecture slides.</div>
 </li>

 <li>
 <div><b>January 2020</b></div>
 	<div>My senior thesis submission has been approved!
 My abstract is available <a href="/Downloads/Hwang_Abstract.pdf">here</a>.
-This also means that I am no longer an undergrad.</div>
-		<div>I will be spending another 1.5 years around Amherst, working on my M.S. in computer science!</div>
+This also means that I am no longer an undergrad.
+I will be spending another 1.5 years around Amherst, working on my M.S. in computer science!</div>
 </li>
 </ul>
 </font>